-Composition methods and ideas became more and more outlandish and inventive until the musical rules had to be rewritten, and the scene was set for the biggest change in music for centuries—the beginning of Modernism.
+Composition methods and ideas became more and more inventive until the musical rules had to be rewritten, and the scene was set for the biggest change in music in centuries—the beginning of Modernism.

 Giselle at the Old Paris Opera,1867: